Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/02_usurper_of_frost.en.md

 </details>
 </div>

-### Option 1 - Light Rampant (4:4 East adjust)
+### Option 1 - "Overcooked" Light Rampant (4:4 East adjust)

-This is my personal preference, and is the strat outlined in Lily Doll's macro used in Mana.
-The strategy outlined below follows that strat, except for how the puddles are dropped.
+This is what my static is doing.

+It is the same tether strategy as Lily Doll's macro used in Mana, but we are dropping the puddles like ZizieZip (but mirrored)- I like having the puddles join the stack point from the front, rather than chase from behind.

 <table>
   <tr>